adamlmu/BGRassignment/README.md

-# Assignment 2: Path Planning - Optimized Path Planning Using Evolutionary Algorithm
+Assignment 2: Path Planning - Optimized Path Planning Using Evolutionary Algorithm

 **Personal note:**
 I tried to solve the solution with the help of an evolutionary algorithm and its principles, but unfortunately I didn't have a lot of time to bring it to maximum optimization.
 Hope you can see the vision and the general idea with the performance I have presented here

 ## **Overview**
-This project demonstrates an approach to optimize a smooth path within a race track layout using an **evolutionary algorithm**.
-The algorithm generates a path that minimizes curvature and length while adhering to the track boundaries defined by cone positions.
-The process involves:
+This project presents an approach to optimize a smooth path within a race track layout using an **evolutionary algorithm**.
+The algorithm outputs a path that minimizes curvature and length while staying inside of the track boundaries defined by the position of cones.
+The process involves
-1. **Data Preprocessing**: Reading cone positions from a CSV file and defining track limits.
-2. **Spline Generation**: Creating smooth inner, outer, and middle track boundaries.
-3. **Evolutionary Optimization**: Using a genetic algorithm (via DEAP library) to optimize the path based on length, smoothness, and adherence to track limits.

 ## **Requirements**
 - **Operating System**: Windows